arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Select 'places[currentPlayer]' and then Extract Variable to remove duplication.
 Prefer extract and move private methods instead of public one.
 Select the rest of the method, then Extract Method 'CategoryPlace'.
-Point to 'CategoryPlace', Move Method into Questionnaire.
+Point to 'CategoryPlace', Move Method into QuestionDeck.
 Get back in Game and inline 'places[currentPlayer]' variable.

 ## Attack AskQuestion
 Point to 'AskQuestion'.
-One way is to select, extract and move all body, since 'CurrentCategory' is in 'Questionnaire'.
+One way is to select, extract and move all body, since 'CurrentCategory' is in 'QuestionDeck'.
 But maintain the dependency between two methods.
 Prefer break dependency.
 Select 'CurrentCategory', Extract Variable to remove duplication.
 Select the rest of the method, then Extract Method 'AskQuestionCategory'.
-Point to 'AskQuestionCategory', Move Method into Questionnaire.
+Point to 'AskQuestionCategory', Move Method into QuestionDeck.
 We aren't happy here due to 'Console.WriteLine'.
 Just wait, annotate it and skip.
 Stay focused!

 ## Attack Game fields
-Find Usages of properties, result in only 'Questionnaire'.
+Find Usages of properties, result in only 'QuestionDeck'.
-Inject ctor 'Game' into 'Questionnaire'.
+Inject ctor 'Game' into 'QuestionDeck'.
 Set and use local collections fields.
 Remove Game parameter from public methods.
 Inline 'PopQuestions', 'ScienceQuestions', 'SportsQuestions' and 'RockQuestions'.